carlspring/logback-configuration/README.md

-This is an API for configuring logback programatically.
+This is an API for configuring logback programmatically.

 Currently, the implementation contains:
 * A service layer (using Spring) located in the logback-configuration-core module which provides methods to: